thousandbrainsproject/tbp.plot/src/tbp/interactive/README.md

 The `WidgetOps` can fully customize a `Widget` behavior by providing custom functions that are called from the `Widget` class.
 The `WidgetOps` can significantly vary across widgets.
 For example, some widgets may not add a UI element, others may not publish any messages (e.g., mesh visualizer).
-Therefore, the base `WidgetOpsProto` (protocol) is empty but other functions are defined as added "capabilities".
+Therefore, the base `WidgetOpsProto` (protocol) is empty, but other functions are defined as added "capabilities".
 These capabilities are `runtime_checkable` and are used in the `Widget` class (i.e., through `is_instance`) to check if the capability exists.